-1.31 Attainment of Objectives (Revised 12/15/08)
+1.31 Attainment of Objectives (Revised 3/18/13)

-Attainment of the objectives of the educational program conducted in the schools of the district requires mutual understanding and cooperation among the Board of Education, the Superintendent and appointed administrative staff, the professional personnel, the non-certified personnel, and other citizens of the community.
+Attainment of the objectives of the educational program conducted in the schools of the district requires mutual understanding and cooperation among the Board of Education, the Superintendent and appointed administrative staff, the professional personnel, the noncertified personnel, and other citizens of the community.
 To this end, free and open exchange of views is desirable, proper, and necessary.

-The Board of Education shall provide the Superintendent with complete freedom to organize, reorganize and arrange district administrative and supervisory staff in a manner which, in his/her judgment, best serves the district.
+The Board of Education shall provide the Superintendent with the freedom to organize, reorganize and arrange district administrative and supervisory staff in a manner which, in his/her judgment, best serves the district, subject to the policies of the Board of Education which address administrative structure and duties of key personnel.
 The administration of instruction and business affairs shall be lodged with the Superintendent and administered by him/her with the assistance of his/her staff.
-The responsibility for the selection, placement and transfer of personnel shall be vested in the Superintendent.
+The responsibility for the selection, placement and transfer of personnel who report directly or indirectly to the Superintendent shall be vested in the Superintendent.
 The Superintendent shall consult with the Board of Education regarding the selection, placement or transfer of administrators before exercising his/her decision-making authority on these matters.
 The Board individually and collectively shall refer promptly all criticisms, complaints and suggestions called to its attention to the Superintendent for study and recommendation.
-Members of the Board shall exercise only those responsibilities specified in these Policies and Regulations of the district, or as otherwise required or permitted by statute.
-The Board and the Superintendent shall promptly meet to discuss any issues regarding Board Member responsibilities or the carrying out of those responsibilities.
+The Board and the Superintendent shall promptly meet to discuss any issues regarding responsibilities or the carrying out of those responsibilities.